What is autism?

 1996

 Lorna Wing coined the phrase Autistic Spectrum Disorder (ASD) to describe a range of neurodevelopmental differences, including autism and Asperger syndrome.
-Children diagnosed with ASD needed to have met criteria for difficulties in communication, social interaction and restricted and repetitive patterns of behaviours, interests or activities.
-A complete diagnosis relied on these characteristics being experienced from early childhood and at a level which limited or impaired daily functioning.
+Children diagnosed with Autism Spectrum Disorder needed to have met criteria for difficulties in communication, social interaction and restricted and repetitive patterns of behaviours, interests or activities.
+A complete diagnosis relied on these characteristics being experienced from early childhood and at a level which limited or impacted daily living.

 2013